SciML/Catalyst.jl/docs/src/catalyst_functionality/network_analysis.md

-A famous theorem in Chemical Reaction Network Theory, the Deficiency Zero Theorem [^1], allows us to use knowledge of the net stoichiometry matrix and the linkage classes of a *mass action* RRE ODE system to draw conclusions about the system's possible steady-states.
+A famous theorem in Chemical Reaction Network Theory, the Deficiency Zero Theorem [^1], allows us to use knowledge of the net stoichiometry matrix and the linkage classes of a *mass action* RRE ODE system to draw conclusions about the system's possible steady states.
 In this section we'll see how Catalyst can calculate a network's deficiency.

 The rank, ``r``, of a reaction network is defined as the dimension of the